AdobeDocs/adobe-dev-console/src/pages/guides/authentication/ServerToServerAuthentication/faqs.md

 After June 30, 2025, you can no longer refresh certificates for integrations using Service Account (JWT) credentials.
 Your integration will stop working once existing certificates expire.

-Furthermore, Adobe will automatically convert Service Account (JWT) to OAuth Server-to-Server credentials when certificates expire or on March 1, 2026, whichever comes first.
+Furthermore, Adobe will automatically convert Service Account (JWT) to OAuth Server-to-Server credentials when certificates expire or on March 1, 2026 (whichever is earlier), breaking any integration still relying on the old credentials.

-### We can currently create new Service Account (JWT) credentials even though they are marked as deprecated.
-Is it recommended?
-No. Creating any new Service Account (JWT) credentials is not recommended.
-All Service Account (JWT) credentials, whether old or new, will stop working after June 30, 2025.
-We recommend you avoid migrating your application again and use the new OAuth Server-to-Server credential from the beginning.
-See our [implementation guide](./implementation.md).